jesuistm/FlowETL/README.md

 ### Running the Project

-Within the root project folder:

-1. Create a virtual environment and install the required libraries with `pip install -r requirements.txt`
-2. Running the project requires the user to supply their own [OpenAI API key](https://platform.openai.com/api-keys).
-Once obtained, it should be placed in a `.env` file as `OPENAI_API_KEY="<your-key>"`.
-3. To run the API backend, run the command `uvicorn backend.main:app --reload --host 0.0.0.0 --port 8000`
-4. To run the Streamlit frontend, opena another terminal and run the command `streamlit run frontend/dashboard.py`.
-A browser window similar to the one show below should open automatically.
+This project can be run in two ways:

+1. **3rd party LLM server** - this version uses the OpenAI API for LLM inference.
+This option provides fast inference at cost of API credits and privacy over the datasets you upload to FlowETL.
+For this option, create a `.env` file and populate it with `OPENAI_API_KEY="<your-key>"`.
+Finally, run the `flowetl.sh` script within the parent folder of this project.

+2. **Ollama LLM server** - this version uses a locally running LLM served via Ollama.
+This option provides various speed of interference depending on your hardware, but it's completely cost-free and fully private.
+To run this version of the project you just need the `docker-compose.yml` file.
+Once you have pulled this locally, run `docker-compose up` to pull the existing flowetl-frontend and flowetl-backend images from docker hub, and execute Ctrl + C and `docker-compose down` to stop the project.

 Now that the project is running, simply upload a CSV file and type your data preparation requirements.
 If successful, the transformed dataset, data quality reports, and data analysis chatbot should render sequentially.
 You can download all artifacts generated. **NOTE** that the frontend will cache all artifacts until you refresh the browser or start a new Transform request.
+All execution logs will be stored in the `flowetl/flowetl_logs` folder.

 **Project Files and Folders explained**